abalam666/lifx-kinect/README.md

 Plus, LIFX bulbs could have be driven directly through, but in real life bulbs and sometimes OFF (by the wall switch), and back ON later etc...

-The aim of this daemon is to checkup every minutes and keep updated the list of bulbs awaiting for orders and ready to accept orders immediately.
+The aim of **this daemon** is to checkup every minutes and to **keep updated the list of living bulbs** ready to accept orders immediately.

 1) First you can checkup your ruby versin with `ruby -v` and something like this shuld appear :
 ```